gaplopes/greedy-hps-moco/README.md

 ## Output Information

-MOCO-HPS provides comprehensive statistics about the solution process and quality of results.
+Greedy-HPS-MOCO provides comprehensive statistics about the solution process and quality of results.
 The output includes performance metrics, solution coordinates, and hypervolume calculations.

 ### Solution Details